corticon/corticon.js-samples/DynamicForms/README.md

 ## Local versus Remote Decision Services

-Decision service can be run in process within the CSC or maintained and invoked in a remote environment.
+Decision services can be run in process within the CSC or maintained in and invoked at a remote environment.

 For the remote option, Corticon.js supports deployments to: